eliataylor/robot-socket/scope.md

 ### Wait Node
 -    This node is not related to servo motion but intended to help programming a process flow.
 The intent is to allow a flow to wait for a global variable to equal a specified value before passing on a payload.
 This node will also have a “timeout” as well
 -    This node should have 2 outputs.
 Output 1 is intended to pass on the payload if the global variable is met within the specified time limit.
 Output 2 will be used to pass on the payload if the global variable times out.
 -    timeout field should be in seconds.
-Range is from 0.1-60 seconds, __is there a never timeout option?__
+Range is from 0.1-60 seconds

 ### Executable Node (modification of the daemon node)
 -    This node will be the connection to the servo application.
 Commands to and from node-red will pass through this node and connect node-red to the .EXE file running in parallel to node-red.
 -    Instead of running commands to the input of this node, the “homing” and “move” nodes should pass their commands behind the scenes to keep the process flow on screen clean.
 Data coming out of the node is formatted in JSON.
 -    Responses from the .exe should be analyzed for their response data to confirm if “move” or “Homing” has been completed (based on echo timestamp)

 ### Set Torque Node